Thermal transport across a continuous metal-insulator transition: Introduction

-Here, we study thermal transport in the simplest lattice model of interacting fermions, the Falicov-Kimball model (FKM) in detail within a two-site cluster-DMFT~\cite{thermal} within the alloy-analogy formalism.
+Motivated hereby, we study thermal transport in the simplest lattice model of interacting fermions, the Falicov-Kimball model (FKM) in detail within a two-site cluster-DMFT~\cite{ourfirstpaper} within the alloy-analogy formalism.
 Specifically, we $(i)$ unearth quantum-critical scaling in thermal transport and correlate it with electrical transport, and $(ii)$ examine the microscopic origin of the electronic processes involving energy current which distinguish thermal from electrical transport.
-The FKM is ideal since it shows a continuous ``Mott'' MIT within both DMFT~\cite{freericks} and CDMFT~\cite{jarrell,ourfirstpaper}.
+The FKM is ideal since it shows a continuous "Mott" MIT within both DMFT~\cite{freericks}, CDMFT~\cite{ourfirstpaper} and also within Coherent Potential Approximation (CPA) with Dynamical Cluster Approximation (DCA)~\cite{jarrell}.
 We focus on quantum critical features in thermal transport in the strong-scattering regime where $k_{F}l\simeq 1$ invalidates quasiclassical Boltzmann approaches, since the very concept of well-defined LFL quasiparticles breaks down.

-As for the conductivity tensor~\cite{qchall3}, it turns out that thermal transport co-efficients can be precisely evaluated within our two-site CDMFT~\cite{ourfirstpaper}.
+FKM can be solved exactly within DMFT~\citep{freericks} in infinite dimensional systems.
+As an advanced mean field type technique DMFT is more reliable method for studying materials properties in three or higher dimension~\cite{RMP1996}.
+As for the conductivity tensor~\cite{qcmott,qchall3}, it turns out that thermal transport co-efficients can be precisely evaluated within our two-site CDMFT~\cite{ourfirstpaper}.
 This is because the irreducible cluster resolved particle-hole vertex corrections rigorously drop out from the Bethe-Salpeter equations (BSE) for all current-current correlation functions~\cite{kotliar}.
 Further, having explicit closed-form analytical expressions for the cluster propagators, $G({\bf K},\omega)$, minimizes the computational cost, even within CDMFT.
-We detail the computational scheme (exact-to-$O(1/d)$) in {\bf SI1}.
-Consider non-interacting electrons half-bandwidth as unity.
-Since we aim to correlate specific features in electrical and thermal transport with each other, we start by recapitulating $dc$ resistivity.

-In Fig.~\ref{fig:fig1}(a), we exhibit the $dc$ resistivity, $\rho_{dc}(U,T)$ as a function of $U$ as the system is driven through a continuous MIT at $U_{c}=1.8$~\cite{qcmott}.
-It is clear that at intermediate $0.95 < U < 1.8$, clear pseudogap signatures appear in $\rho_{dc}(T)$ over a progressively wider $T$-range, between the high-$T$ incoherent metal and a low-$T$ very bad metal, before the MIT occurs for $U \geq 1.8$.
-This feature is associated with proximity to the ``Mott'' quantum critical point (QCP) occuring between a $T=0$ very bad metal and a ``Mott'' insulator at $U_{c}$.
-We are interested in how this Mott quantum criticality manifests in thermal transport.